floweredscarf/su25/labs/lab13/index.md

 we consider `B` to be pointing to the same thing as `A` is because of the `.equals()` method!
 This is starting to sound an awful lot like the determinism requirement, huh!

-The properties of a **good** hash function is less defined, but here are some properties that are important for a good hash function (this is a non-exhaustive list):
+The properties of a **good** hash function are less defined, but here are some properties that are important for a good hash function (this is a non-exhaustive list):